Why you should visit Chiang Mai?

 Northern Jungle caves and kayaking

 If you are looking for adventures in Chiang Mai then try the Northern Jungle caves and kayaking then there is a lovely tour that you can do here.
-You will be taken on a drive to the Northern Thai Jungle to Chiang Dao Valley.
+You will be taken on a drive from the Northern Thai Jungle to Chiang Dao Valley.
 Then take a kayak trip on the Mae Ping River through the bamboo jungle.
 Finally, you will visit the Chiang Dao caves where a local guide will take you to see the Buddhist shrines in the cave.
 Lunch and pickup/drop off will be provided.

 If you would like to mix culture with adventure then try the segway tour which is a 2-hour tour of the city; this is a fun way to explore the city of Chiang Mai; more details can be found in this Thailand Itinerary destination guide.
 Included is also an eco-canopy zipline adventure.